luomus/laji-api/diary.md

 ## Store query interpreting

 Old API filtered out non QNames from queries.
 For example, when querying named place with `?municipality=all`, the municipality filter was actually dropped from the query because "all" isn't a QName.
 New API bypasses all values and doesn't check if the queries make sense (other than checking for injections).
-This is left to clients responsibility.
+This is left to the client's responsibility.

 # Database changes